Gulliver's Travels

 When I came to my own house . . .
 I bent down to go in, like a goose under a gate, for fear of striking my head.
 My wife ran out to embrace me, but I stooped lower than her knees, thinking she could otherwise never be able to reach my mouth.
 My daughter kneeled to ask my blessing, but I could not see her till she arose, having been so long used to stand with my head and eyes erect to above sixty feet; and then I went to take her up with one hand by the waist.
 I looked down upon the servants, and one or two friends who were in the house, as if they had been pigmies and I a giant.

-.......After remaining home two months, Gulliver yearns to travel again and signs on with the Adventurer, a ship bound for Surat, a city in western India on the Arabian Sea.
-Before departing, he leaves 1,500 pounds with his wife and two children (a married daughter and a boy in grammar school).
-That sum, coupled with an estate he inherited from a rich uncle, assures that his family will be well cared for.
+.......After remaining home two months, Gulliver yearns to travel again and signs on with the Adventure, a ship bound for Surat, a city in western India on the Arabian Sea.
+Before departing, he leaves 1,500 pounds with his wife and two children (Betty, a married daughter, and, John, a boy in grammar school).
+That sum, coupled with an estate he inherited from his Uncle John, assures that his family will be well cared for.

-.......The ship sets sail in June 1702.
+.......The ship sets sail in June 1702 under the command of Captain John Nicholas.
 After it rounds the Cape of Good Hope and passes the Straits of Madagascar and then the Moluccas, a storm blows it to unfamiliar waters.
 At an island, when crewmen go ashore for a new supply of fresh water, Gulliver accompanies them.
 They go in one direction and he in another.
 After a short time, he sees the other men rowing back to the ship, chased by a gigantic creature.
-After they scramble aboard, the ship sails–without Gulliver.
+After they scramble aboard, the ship sails—without Gulliver.

 .......When he explores the island, he discovers extraordinary sights: corn 40 feet tall, a hedge 120 feet high, trees reaching to the sky.
 He arrives at a farm worked by giants as tall as church steeples.
 When a worker finds him, he takes Gulliver to the house of the farmer, who has a wife, three children, and a grandmother.
 They treat him kindly and feed him in a dish measuring 24 feet in diameter.